Tuition and Guiding.

 The River Urr

 Although as with most Scottish rivers the sea trout run is a shadow of it's former glory the Urr still provides sport from April onwards and they can be found even in the uppermost reaches.
 I have been exploring trout holding areas with some success.
-This is one of my rivers of choice for beginners and experienced fishermen alike, clients also get half price tickets when guided/taught by me.
+This is one of my rivers of choice for beginners and experienced fishermen alike.
+Permits are available from McCowans in Castle Douglas or Dalbeattie.
+Annual memberships can also be obtained from the secretary giving access to both river and Buittle loch for 2020.

 The following pictures are some of the results.
 All fish were safely returned.